yiblet/inquest/docs/docs/getting_started.md

     main()
 ```

-Retrieve your `api_key` from logging into the dashboard.
+Retrieve your `api_key` by logging in to the dashboard.
 Put the files you want
-to have access to in `glob`.
+to have access to in dashboard into the `glob` parameter.

 ### More Info On Globbing Files